hibikiledo/ocppplayground/README.md

 ### Data Handling
 1. No data is stored on the server.
 The only persistence used here is Redis PubSub.
-2. Nginx access logs and error logs are kept for 1 week.
-These logs may include your charge point identifier.
+2. Nginx access logs and error logs are kept for a week.
+These logs include your charge point identity.
 3. OCPP messages are not stored anywhere.
-It is not logged anywhere.

-If you want absolute confidence in data handling, please self-host this yourself.
+If you want absolute control in data handling, please self-host this yourself.
 Refer to the self-hosting section below.

 ### Limitations
 1. Multiple web app users connecting to the same charge point identity is not supported.